inspiros/cy-root/README.md

 Conveniently, you can use the `FiniteDifference` and `GeneralizedFiniteDifference` classes to wrap our function and pass them to any Newton-like methods.
-This is the default behavior when derivative functions are set to `None`.
+This is actually the default behavior when derivative functions of all Newton-like methods or the initial Jacobian guess of some vector quasi-Newton methods are not provided are set to `None`.
 ```python
 from cyroot import GeneralizedFiniteDifference, generalized_halley